According to a report, Apple demonstrated its mixed reality headset to the company's 100 top executives at the Steve Jobs Theater last week.

 Additionally, the device will cost around $3,000, have no clear killer app, require an external battery that needs to be replaced every few hours, and have a design that some reviewers found uncomfortable.
 It will also likely launch with limited media content.

-It is said that Apple executives are "setting a realistic tone within the company" and are aware that "this product will not be an instant hit" but may follow a similar trajectory to the Apple Watch.
-The first version of the device "will look like a dud next to the company's existing products," Gurman believes, but it is nevertheless "likely that Apple will become the leader in mixed reality within a few months."
-Management expects consumer interest to grow as the next versions of the headset hit the market at lower prices.
+Apple executives are said to be "setting a realistic tone within the company" and are aware that "this product won't be an instant hit" but may follow a similar trajectory to the Apple Watch.
+Gurman believes the first version of the device "will look like a dud next to the company's existing products," but it's nevertheless "likely that Apple will become the market leader in mixed reality within a few months."
+Management expects consumer interest to grow as subsequent versions of the headset launch at lower prices.
 (Photo by ismagilov / Bigstockphoto)